fastoch/Complete_Web_Dev_ZTM/README.md

 - use the `!important` keyword right before the semicolon at the end of the rule
 - use inline styles (directly on the HTML element)

+>[!important]
+>Train yourself to use the right selector for the job: https://css-diner.netlify.app/

 ---

 # Advanced CSS